 or expand (blossom).

-When a person who’s been continually shrinking finally hits the “Enough!” point, choosing to live fully, blossoming occurs (it’s never too late).
+If you feel as if you’re continually shrinking (metaphorically, not physically) and finally hit the “ENOUGH!” point, you choose to live fully, and blossoming occurs (it’s never too late).

 Some folks thrive on drama, feeling like they’re not truly living unless they have challenging or painful stories, seeming most comfortable with chaos, trading on “woe is me.”
-(How much of the melancholy we’re surrounded with do we create?)
-If your identity’s wholly tied up in the “sorrowful story,” change may be challenging.
-To reshape reality, we must: step back, examine our lives, then make choices—not backing away or burying our heads in the proverbial sand but embracing new ways of thinking.
+(How much of this melancholy do we create?)
+If your entire identity is a “sorrowful story,” change may be challenging.
+To reshape reality, we must step back, examine our lives, then make choices—not backing away or burying our heads in the proverbial sand but embracing new ways of thinking.

 You can choose to stay in a horrible job because finding another one—a better one where you’re respected and appreciated—is too exhausting, or you can make an effort to create change.

-You can look at life as half-empty, holding onto hurts inflicted by others, or make changes, filling your life with amazing people who value you.
+You can view life as half-empty, holding onto hurts inflicted by others or manifest changes, filling your life with amazing people who value you.

 What changes have you had to deal with lately?
 Are there some you wish you had handled differently?
-Are there any you’re willing to share?
+Are there any you’re willing to share with someone else?

 We can choose to change the way we move through life by: